-115 FUNDAMENTALS OF CHEMISTRY 4 UNITS
+115 FUNDAMENTALS OF CHEMISTRY 4 UNITS Prerequisite: Grade of "Pass" in MATH 090 or equivalent

 Elementary principles of inorganic and general chemistry with a brief introduction to organic and biochemistry.
 Previous chemistry background is not required.
 Recommended for students who need only a one-semester general chemistry course and for students entering paramedical and allied health fields.
 Students will not receive credit toward graduation for more than one of the following courses: CHEM 113, 115, 120.